 The hardpoints node is a grouping node with no direction and no effect of its location by itself.
-It houses two different types of nodes, actual hardpoints and bot nodes.
+It houses a number of different types of nodes, e.g. actual hardpoints, repair and build as well as pod and bot nodes.